 Increase your motivation:

 - Make studying feel more rewarding.
 For example, you can gamify your studying, by marking down streaks of days on which you’ve managed to achieve your study goals, and potentially also giving yourself some reward once you reach a sufficiently long streak.

 - Make studying feel more enjoyable.
 For example, if studying in your room is uncomfortable, try going somewhere more pleasant, such as the library.

 - Visualize your future self.
 For example, you can visualize yourself being able to relax after finishing an assignment, visualize yourself being rewarded for getting a good grade, or visualize yourself having to handle the issues associated with not studying enough.

 - Focus on your goals instead of on your tasks.
 For example, if you need to work on an assignment that you find boring, then instead of focusing on the assignment, try thinking about your academic goals and about the reason why you want to do well on that assignment, such as that you want to get a good grade in the class so you can have a stronger college application.

 Change your mindset:

 - Give yourself permission to make mistakes.
-For example, if you’re working on an assignment, accept the fact that your work might not be perfect, especially at first.
+For example, if you’re working on an assignment, accept the fact that your work likely won’t be perfect, especially at first.
 Furthermore, you can decide to start by just getting some initial answers written down, and then go over your work at the end to check if you need to make corrections.